Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

    Location of SEBE in UMEP

--  Read through the section in the online manual BEFORE using the model, so you are familiar with it’s operation and terminology used.
+-  You are recommended to read through the section in the `online manual <https://umep-docs.readthedocs.io/en/latest/processor/Solar%20Radiation%20Solar%20Energy%20on%20Building%20Envelopes%20(SEBE).html>`__ BEFORE using the model, so you are familiar with it’s operation and terminology used.

 Data for Tutorial
 ~~~~~~~~~~~~~~~~~

 .. figure:: /images/SEBE_Gothenburg.png
    :alt:  None
+   :align: center
    :width: 356px

    Central Gothenburg study area (red square).
-   The Open layers plugin in QGIS was used to generate
+   The `QuickMapServices <http://plugins.qgis.org/plugins/quick_map_services/-plugin>`__ in QGIS was used to generate this snapshot.
-   this snapshot.

 Geodata and meteorological data for **Gothenburg, Sweden**.